Four people had seen the box

 “Hello, help, a mad bitch has just attacked me and I’ve stabbed her.
 Yes, quick, call the Police and the Ambulance, I’ve been stabbed, hurry”

-The poor young girl on the reception desk knew of Ralph’s visitor, as she had organised her for him.
+The young girl at reception knew of Ralph’s visitor, as she had organised her for him.
 She couldn’t figure out why her sister would stab Ralph, he was a bit of a weird fucker, but he paid well.
 That’s why she sent her up there.
 She knew that Betty was pretty switched on about these things, but this didn’t seem right at all.
 Betty’s sister called “000” and then called their mum.